What is the Purpose of Al-Anon?

 If your loved one is still drinking alcohol or is in recovery, Al-Anon can support you there too.

-If you would like to join Al-Anon, join a meeting in your local area.
+If you want to join an Al-Anon Family Group or Al-Anon Alateen, find a meeting in your local area.
 Your nearest Al-Anon meeting location can be found online.

-Here are the answers to some common questions about Al-Anon.
+Here are the answers to some common questions about Al-Anon:

-In regards to Al-Anon meetings, AFG stands for Al-Anon Family Groups.
+AFG stands for Al-Anon Family Groups.